kthhrv/birthday-demo/README.md

 - All usecases should have tests.
 - `coverage` is required to meet agreed limit.
-- Test are automatically run during PR and Merge to `main` builds.
+- Tests are automatically run during PR and Merge to `main` builds.

 - To run tests locally
 ```